 The above is not a comprehensive list of what will be checked.
-For additional information regarding the standards your vehicle will be assessed to, refer to the national heavy vehicle inspection manual on the National Heavy Vehicle Regulator website.
+For additional information regarding the standards, your vehicle will be assessed, refer to the National Heavy Vehicle Inspection Manual on the National Heavy Vehicle Regulator (NHVR) website.

 Inspections should take no longer than one hour.

-When buying a heavy vehicle or trailer (over 4.5 tonnes), of three years of age or older, you should consider that if you buy a vehicle that has not passed an inspection within the last three months, it may cost you more to have the vehicle inspected, repaired and passed.
+When buying a heavy vehicle or trailer (over 4.5 tonnes) that is 3 or more years old, you should consider that if you buy a vehicle that has not passed an inspection within the last 12 months, it may cost you more to have the vehicle inspected, repaired and passed.